ananyan/ananyan.github.io/_news/announcement_8_idetc22conf.md

 ---
 layout: post
 date: 2022-08-18 07:59:00-0400
 title: Back from IDETC'22 in St. Louis, MO!
-Had a great time connecting with all of the amazing researchers in the design community in person!
+Had a great time connecting with all of the researchers in the design community in person!
 inline: false
 ---